maxant/kafka-data-consistency/mf/README.md

 Depending upon the product, there are certain specialities, like our index based products which become cheaper / more expensive year on year, depending upon raw product costs.

-## Technologie Concept & Architecture
+## Technology Concept & Architecture

 In this project we shall investigate an architecture which is based on something akin to MVC, but not just for the UI, rather for the entire landscape.